A Note On k-Means Probabilistic Poverty

 \rule{\textwidth}{0.4pt} \rule{\textwidth}{0.4pt}

 or

 \rule{\textwidth}{0.4pt} \rule{\textwidth}{0.4pt}

-(the asterisks illlustrate the seeds).
+(the asterisks illustrate the seeds).
 A cluster $\{n_1,n_2,n_3\}$ will form around $s_1$ and the center of this cluster will eventually lie to the right of $n_2$.
 Hence the next cluster to the right of it will have no possibility to gain control over $n_3$ because it is closer to $n_2$ than to $n_4$.
-Hence the relation $a_1< p_{12}< a_2$ under appropiate seeding prohibits emerging of $\Gamma_0$, the thesis of the Lemma holds in this case.
+Hence the relation $a_1< p_{12}< a_2$ under appropriate seeding prohibits emerging of $\Gamma_0$, the thesis of the Lemma holds in this case.

 By symmetry, it holds also for $a_4< p_{34}< a_3$.